 16. Post-production is the icing on the cake

-Most photographers incorporate post-production into their car photography workflow.
+Most famous car photographers incorporate post-production into their car photography workflow.
 If you use Lightroom, you can batch edit several images shot in similar lighting conditions, but with Photoshop you can do more complex editing.

 Of course, you can also use free software such as GIMP, an open-source photo editor with some handy plugins to make editing quicker.

 The first thing to do is to adjust the curves, white balance, saturation, and overall image exposure.
 You can also crop your photo if you think it’s necessary.
 In Lightroom, you can use crop overlays to help you with your composition.

 One of the most common retouches for car pictures is fixing the sky.
 Sometimes when you correctly expose the subject, you overexpose the sky.
 You can adjust it in post-production, especially if you shot your images in RAW format.